Rikuzentakata, Iwate: Climate

 Rikuzentakata has a humid climate (Köppen climate classification Cfa) bordering on an oceanic climate (Köppen climate classification Cfb) with warm summers and cold winters.
 The average annual temperature is 11.1 C. The average annual rainfall is 1343 mm, with September as the wettest month and January as the driest month.
 The temperatures are highest on average in August, at around 23.7 C, and lowest in January, at around 0.0 C.

 Demographics

 Per Japanese census data, the population of Rikuzentakata peaked in the 1950s and has declined steadily over the past 70 years.

 History

 The area of present-day Rikuzentakata was part of ancient Mutsu Province, and has been settled since at least the Jōmon period.
-The area was inhabited by the Emishi people, and came under the control of the Yamato dynasty during the early Heian period.
+The area was inhabited by the Emishi people, and came under the control of the imperial dynasty during the early Heian period.
 During the Sengoku period, the area was dominated by various samurai clans before coming under the control of the Date clan during the Edo period, who ruled Sendai Domain under the Tokugawa shogunate.